Getting Started

 AI policies for exams are set by individual faculty and administered through the Registrar's office.
 The pedagogy portal has current guidance on exam AI policies, including model syllabus language and the different policy tiers available:

-- Statement on Guidance for the Penn Community on Use of Generative AI — the university-wide framework covering transparency, data privacy, and security
+- Statement on Guidance for the Penn Community on Use of Generative AI — the university-wide policy on transparency, data privacy, and security

-- ChatGPT EDU FAQ — data handling, account access, and usage guidelines for Penn's enterprise ChatGPT
+- ChatGPT EDU FAQ — account access and data handling for Penn's ChatGPT deployment

 Specific policies vary by context.
 Research use, classroom use, and administrative use may each have different considerations.
 When a situation doesn't fit neatly into the guidance above, reach out — I'm happy to think through it.